 - Paper Structure

-- The primary objective of this paper is to help students get started on their master's thesis, which students complete in the second year of the course.
+The primary objective of this paper is to help students get started on their master's thesis, which students complete in the second year of the course.
 By the end of the first semester of the first year, students decide on a topic and a basic design for their research with the help of their supervisor.
 By the end of the second semester of the first year, students complete a comprehensive literature review for their topic and write a research proposal.
 There are two assessment components in this paper.
-Near the beginning of the second semester, students present their topic and preliminary research design to the rest of the students enrolled in PSYC 495 (20% of mark).
-At the end of the second semester, students submit a research proposal on their thesis project to their supervisor and to the PSYC 495 Co-ordinator.
+Near the end of the first semester, students present their topic and preliminary research design to the rest of the students enrolled in PSYC 495 (20% of mark).
+At the end of the second semester, students submit a research proposal on their thesis project to their supervisor and to the PSYC 495 co-ordinator.
 The supervisor and a second examiner mark students' proposals independently, and these marks are averaged to obtain the final assessment (80% of mark).

 - Teaching Arrangements

 - Textbooks are not required for this paper.

 - Lifelong learning, Scholarship, Communication, Critical thinking, Ethics, Information

 Students who successfully complete the paper will be able to:

 - Demonstrate understanding of psychological methods and analysis

 - Apply psychological knowledge to larger issues